-The ANU Smoke-Free Policy prohibits all smoking (including electronic cigarettes) and the use of all tobacco products, subject to exceptions*, anywhere on all of the University's campuses, including buildings, properties, grounds, and workplaces.
+The ANU has a Smoke-Free Policy that prohibits the use of all smoking products (tobacco product, herbal product, personal vaporiser or personal vaporiser product), anywhere, on all of the University's campuses, including buildings, properties, grounds, and workplaces.

-It is widely acknowledged that smoking is harmful to health, and there is no safe level of exposure to tobacco smoke.
+It is widely acknowledged that smoking and vaping are harmful to health, and there is no safe level of exposure to tobacco smoke or vaping products.

 Tobacco smoking is responsible for the death of up to two-thirds of Australian smokers aged 45 years and over and is a primary risk factor for various cancers, respiratory and cardiovascular disease and other illnesses.
 People with medical conditions such as asthma can be severely affected by secondary (passive) smoke.